 Republican State Leadership Committee

 Posted: April, 6, 2012

 In April 2012 the group sponsored two 30-second television ads - here and here - via WisPolitics.com - against Democratic candidates in two of the Senate recall races.
 One of the ads accused Democratic Representative Donna Seidel of Wausau of voting against numerous job creation bills that could have helped the economy and stemmed job losses in recent years.
-Seidel is a candidate for the 29th Senate District seat formerly held by Republican Senator Pam Galloway.
-Galloway resigned after a recall was approved so an election will still be held for the seat.
-The other ad accused former one-term Democratic Representative Kristen Dexter of voting to increase government spending and taxes when she was in the Assembly.
-Dexter, of Eau Claire, is challenging GOP Senator Terry Moulton of Chippewa Falls.
+Seidel was a candidate for the 29th Senate District seat formerly held by Republican Senator Pam Galloway who resigned once a recall election was approved.
+Republican Representative Jerry Petrowski of Marathon ran in her place The other ad accused former one-term Democratic Representative Kristen Dexter of voting to increase government spending and taxes when she was in the Assembly.
+Dexter, of Eau Claire, opposed GOP Senator Terry Moulton of Chippewa Falls.
 The incumbents in both races kept their seats.

 Last active election: 2011

 This organization is registered with the Government Accountability Board following the January 2010 U.S. Supreme Court ruling in Citizens United v.
-FEC as a corporation making independent disbursements.
+FEC as a corporation making independent expenditures.